-Office Hours: TR 6th (12:50-1:40)
+Office Hours: MW 6th (12:50-1:40), or by appointment

 Phone: 352-294-7450 E-mail: ratree@ufl.edu

 Course description: This course provides a basic introduction to the study of phonetics.
 Topics to be covered include anatomy and physiology of the speech production apparatus, transcription and production of some of the world's sounds, basic acoustics, computerized methods for speech analysis, acoustic characteristics of sounds, stress and intonation and basic issues in speech perception.